Jhgomez/StudyNotes/Android/gradle.md

 # Creating Custom Android Gradle Plugins
 If you want to create a customs gradle plugin for Android most likely you will need to extedn AGP, [here](https://developer.android.com/build/extend-agp) is a guide to extend your build and write gradle plugins for Android that extend the AGP

+# Manage Your Build
+If you need to refresh the Gradle configurations of the "Android Gradle Plugin" for your Android's project app module you can search for
+"Android Configure your build" or "Configure the Android Build System", you can also find the "Configure build variants" documenation there.
+In a nutshell, the build types tells how the app is built/packaged, if it needs to be debugable, if it needs to optimized(obfuscated), and signing configurations if needed, while the flavors helps you define what is the content of the app, this is because once you define flavors you're expected to then create the source sets you may need, and in those source sets you can define specific resource files, such as strings, drawables, layouts, manifests, source files.
+Other important thing to know is, how those resources are then resolved at compile time, for example, can we have the same class defined across source sets?, btw a source set can be specific to the build type, build flavor, and build variant(a combination of a build type combined with all possible combinations of all the flavor dimensions, I explain dimensions below), and you also need to take into account the default main source set which should be used to define code that is common to all of the other source sets, now, back to how the files are resolved, that is, from lowest to highest priority, main source set, flavor source set, build type source set, build variant source set, according to the documentation a class should not be defined in the same resolution track, that means a class defined in main source set should not have another definition in the following source sets, and if you need different implementation of a class in each source set, then you should define it at a level where it will not conflict with another definition in the same resolution track, however resources and manifest work differently as they actually can have different definitions in the same resolution track, and lower priority level resources are overwritten by higher priority level source set, if there is no conflict they are just merged instead of overwriting resources.
+There is one more "conflict" resolution that I haven't mentioned yet, flavors can have different dimensions, for example I can have a dimension for "free" and "premium", but also a dimension for "api", those dimensions are declared to the AGP (`flavorDimensions`), and then specified in the DSL of each declared flavor(`dimension` property), and in this case if you declare the same resource, for example same xml layout, in two specific build flavors source set, then the priority is given by the order of the dimensions declared in `flavorDimensions`.